 Artificial neural networks have been adopted for a broad range of tasks in multimedia analysis and processing, media coding, data analytics and many other fields.
 Their recent success is based on the feasibility of processing much larger and complex neural networks (deep neural networks, DNNs) than in the past, and the availability of large-scale training data sets.
 As a consequence, trained neural networks contain a large number of parameters and weights, resulting in a quite large size (e.g., several hundred MBs).
 Many applications require the deployment of a particular trained network instance, potentially to a larger number of devices, which may have limitations in terms of processing power and memory (e.g., mobile devices or smart cameras).
 Any use case, in which a trained neural network (or its updates) needs to deployed to a number of devices could thus benefit from a standard for the compressed representation of neural networks.
 In addition, these trained network are often updated, or networks for different applications are derived from the same base network.
 This requires also considering the efficient representation of incremental updates.

-Building on the earlier CfP for Compression of Neural Networks [3], this call aims at technology for the compressed, interpretable and interoperable representation of updates of trained neural networks.
+Building on the standard for compression of neural networks for multimedia content description and analysis [3], this call aims at technology for the compressed, interpretable and interoperable representation of updates of trained neural networks.
 The representation shall be able to

 represent incremental updates different artificial neural network types (e.g., feedforward networks such as CNN and autoencoder, recurrent networks such as LSTM, etc.)